CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/07-combine-query-results.md

 1. Run the query, and view the results and messages.
 The results include a row for each product for which there have been no sales *and* that has not been discontinued.
 The results of the INTERSECT operator include only rows that are returned by all of the individual queries.

-## Write a query that uses the EXCEPT operator
+## Task 3: Write a query that uses the EXCEPT operator

 Now let's try a query using the EXCEPT operator.